Nonlinear gameplay: Visual novels

 Branching storylines are a common trend in visual novels, a subgenre of interactive narrative and adventure games.
-Visual novels frequently use multiple branching storylines to achieve multiple different endings, allowing non-linear freedom of choice along the way.
+Visual novels frequently use multiple branching storylines to achieve multiple different endings, allowing nonlinear freedom of choice along the way.
 Decision points within a visual novel often present players with the option of altering the course of events during the game, leading to many different possible outcomes.
 Visual novels are popular in East Asia, especially in Japan where they account for nearly 70% of personal computer games released there.
-A recent acclaimed example is 999: Nine Hours, Nine Persons, Nine Doors, where nearly every action and dialogue choice can lead to entirely new branching paths and endings.
+An acclaimed example is 999: Nine Hours, Nine Persons, Nine Doors, where nearly every action and dialogue choice can lead to entirely new branching paths and endings.
 Each path only reveals certain aspects of the overall storyline and it is only after uncovering all the possible different paths and outcomes through multiple playthroughs that everything comes together to form a coherent well-written story.

 It is not uncommon for visual novels to have morality systems.
-A well-known example is the 2005 title School Days, an animated visual novel that Kotaku describes as going well beyond the usual "black and white choice systems" (referring to video games such as Mass Effect, Fallout 3 and BioShock) where you "pick a side and stick with it" while leaving "the expansive middle area between unexplored."
-School Days instead encourages players to explore the grey, neutral middle-ground in order to view the more interesting, "bad" endings.
+A well-known example is the 2005 title School Days, an animated visual novel that Kotaku describes as going well beyond the usual "black and white choice systems" (referring to video games such as Mass Effect, Fallout 3 and BioShock) where the players "pick a side and stick with it" while leaving "the expansive middle area between unexplored".
+School Days instead encourages players to explore the grey, neutral middle-ground in order to view more interesting, "bad" endings.